yasuaki640/image_scraper/README.md

 A tool for scraping images.

-This tool is made for downloading img by tag search from inst*gr*m.
+This tool is made for downloading img by tag search from ig.
-It's forbidden to scrape from inst*gr*m, so if you want to use this tool, I will not take any responsibility.
+It's forbidden to scrape from ig, so if you want to use this tool, I will not take any responsibility.

 ## Requirements